DLR-VF/ULTImodel/ultimodel-mkdocs/docs/use.md

 using traffic assignment software.

 ## Modes
-Currently, ULTIMO is calibrated to distribute road-based transport.
+Currently, ULTImodel is calibrated to distribute road-based transport.
 There, both personal and freight transport are regarded.
 Freight transport is further split into the three segments, leading to a total of four modes: